RetroDECK/ES-DE/USERGUIDE-DEV.md

 ES-DE is designed to be backwards compatible to a certain degree, that is, it should be able to read data from other/previous EmulationStation versions such as the RetroPie fork.
 But the opposite is not true and it's a one-way ticket for your gamelist.xml files and your custom collection files when migrating to ES-DE as they will be modified in ways that previous ES versions will see as data loss.
 For instance ES-DE does not use image tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.
 So it will not save any such tags back to the gamelist files during updates, effectively removing the display of the game media if the files are opened in another ES fork.

-Due to this, always make backups of at least the following data:
+Due to this, always make backups of at least the following data before using ES-DE:

 ```
 ~/.emulationstation/gameslists/
 ~/.emulationstation/collections/
-~/.emulationstation/es_settings.cfg
-~/.emulationstation/es_systems.cfg
 ```

-Actually as for `es_systems.cfg` you should probably rename or move it somewhere else as it's strongly recommended to use the es_systems.cfg template shipped with ES-DE (which will be automatically copied from the resources directory on startup as long as a file with this name does not already exist).
-It may still work to use an existing customized es_systems.cfg file, as again ES-DE should be backwards compatible, but if you have issues launching games this is the first thing to look at.

-It's probably also a good idea to rename or move `es_settings.cfg` elsewhere as a huge amount of things have changed in the configuration files in ES-DE.

 ## Running on 4K displays

 ES-DE fully supports 4K displays (as well as 1440p and other higher resolutions) but some emulators such as RetroArch will always run using the active screen resolution, meaning the emulation will also run in 4K.
 On slower computers and when resource intensive shaders are in use, the performance may be quite bad.
 Although it's possible to start ES-DE with the `--resolution` option (which also applies to any launched emulators), this is not really recommended.
 Full screen mode only works on Unix with this option and even then it's highly dependent on well-written graphics drivers for proper behavior.
-ES-DE uses the SDL library which insists on setting xrandr to panning mode when doing resolution changes, which is incredibly annoying especially when using Nvidia drivers.
+ES-DE uses the SDL library which insists on setting xrandr to panning mode when doing resolution changes, which is quite annoying especially when using Nvidia drivers.

 A better approach is to use the custom event scripts functionality in ES-DE to set a temporary resolution upon launching a game that will be reverted when returning from the emulator.
 This is detailed as an example for Unix in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) but should be possible to implement similarly on other operating systems such as macOS and Windows.